Otto Fönnekold: Kuban bridgehead and Crimea

 On 1 September, II.
-Gruppe was made complete again, reuniting with all three Staffeln at a makeshift airfield named Karlowka located located approximately 50 km east of Poltava.
+Gruppe was made complete again, reuniting with all three Staffeln at a makeshift airfield named Karlowka located approximately 50 km east of Poltava.
 There, Fönnekold claimed four aerial victories total.
 On 6, 7 and 8 September he claimed an Il-2 ground-attack aircraft shot down, and on 10 September he was credited with the destruction of a Yak-1 fighter, taking his total to 53 claims.
 On 1 October, the Gruppe moved to an airfield at Nove Zaporizhzhya located approximately 15 km west of Zaporizhzhia.
 The Gruppe relocated to an airfield named Beresowka near the Inhulets, located approximately halfway between Kremenchuk and Kirovohrad.
 They remained at Beresowka until 25 October when the Gruppe moved to Fedorivka, a small village 17 km north-northwest of Melitopol.
 Two days later, the Gruppe was ordered to Askania-Nova.
 By the end of October 1943, Fönnekold's number of aerial victories claimed had increased to 65, making him the second most successful and still living fighter pilot in II.
 Gruppe at the time.
 The Gruppe had moved to Kherson on 30 October and then transferred to Baherove on the Crimean peninsula where they were based until 19 March 1944.

 Based at Baherove, Fönnekold increased his number of aerial victories to 80 by end November and to 92 aerial victory claims by the end of 1943.
 On 12 January 1944, Fönnekold claimed three aerial victories, including his 100th aerial victory in total.
 He was the 62nd Luftwaffe pilot to achieve the century mark.
 Fönnekold was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 26 March 1944.
 On 8 April, Soviet forces launched the Crimean offensive, forcing the Germans to evacuate the Crimea.
 By this date, Fönnekold had accumulated 116 aerial victories.